NetOfCode/SmartMail.NET/README.md

 ## 🤝 Contributing

+This project is owned and maintained by the Net of Code team.
+All contributions become the property of Net of Code.

 Contributions are welcome!
-Whether it's a bug fix, a new provider, or dashboard improvements — please open a PR or issue.
+Whether it's a bug fix, a new provider, or improvements — please open a PR or issue.

 ---